Things to Do in Olomouc Czech Republic – Day Trips From Prague

 Where to Stay in Olomouc

-The brand new Miss Sophie’s in Olomouc is one of the most interesting hotels we have every had the pleasure of staying at.
+The brand new Miss Sophie’s in Olomouc is one of the most interesting hotels we have every had the pleasure of staying at and absolutely the best hotel in Olomouc.
 This four star boutique hotel is housed in a historic 13th century building located a mere 400 meters from the Upper Square.